kaby76/AntlrVSIX/doc/setup.md

 ## Notes on Install

-AntlrVSIX only targets VS2019 or VS2017.
+AntlrVSIX only targets VS2019.
 Older versions are no longer supported, albeit you could build a version from sources targeting older versions of Visual Studio.
 An older version of AntlrVSIX can be downloaded in lieu of building from sources.